Zikstar/Smart_Undo_TextEditor/README.txt

 The following is the Smart Undo Text Editor Project for Group 6.

 All of the code for this Project is contained in the src folder.
-And it contains the root level package which contains the:
+And it contains the root level package, which contains the:

 - GUI package or module: This contains the GUI classes and also and Image package that houses all of the image assets used in this project